 Some businesses also involve risks to personal safety and expensive equipment.
 For this reason, it’s especially important for business owners such as photographers, construction, or fitness professionals to obtain liability insurance as protection in the event of an unforeseen scenario such as injury, customer dissatisfaction, or equipment breakage or theft.
 In all cases, having proof of liability insurance available to show in a flash will go a long way in showing your suitability and professionalism for the job.

-Prospective clients or employers also often ask entrepreneurs or business owners to provide a Certificate of Insurance with the employer listed as “additional insured”.
+Prospective clients or employers also often ask entrepreneurs or business owners to provide a COI with the employer listed as “additional insured”.

 That means that the employer’s name and address are listed on the certificate itself.
 In case something goes wrong, the Additional Insured listed on a Certificate of Insurance can also make a claim against the policy holder’s insurance directly.